Parra for Cuva: 2018: Paspatou

 Parra for Cuva released Paspatou, in 2018.

 2020: Parra for Cuva and Trashlagoon

 Parra For Cuva and Trashlagoon collaborated on "Hotel Moonlight".
 It was buoyed by groovy and emotional textures that further reveal themselves with each subsequent listen.

 2021: Juno

-His new album Juno was released on 16 July 2021, with the single "Ordel" that already accumulated 2Mio+ streams.
-For the remix of "Her Entrance" Parra for Cuva teamed up with Innellea who was named best newcomer by Groove Magazine in 2017 and took the scene by storm with releases on Innervisions and a recent Cercle set at Jaisalmer Fort.
-Innellea´s interpretation of "Her Entrance" was shaped by his desire for extensive and intense club nights.
+His fourth album Juno was released on 16 July 2021, for which he recorded with over 15 musicians.
+The album features collaborations with Bongeziwe Mabandla and Aukai, among others.
+For the remix of "Her Entrance" Parra for Cuva teamed up with Innellea who was named best newcomer by Groove Magazine in 2017.
+Innellea's interpretation of "Her Entrance" was shaped by his desire for extensive and intense club nights.

+2024: Mimose

+Parra For Cuva launched his fifth studio album Mimose.
+This LP draws inspiration from various cultures and landscapes.

+In addition to the title track ‘Mimose’, the album features notable pieces such as ‘Let It Burn’, ‘Pinie’, and the standout track ‘Stellar’.
+The latter was conceived during a trip to Corsica, blossoming into a melodic downtempo piece with dreamy undertones, vibrant vocals, and a choir.

+Parra For Cuva's music fuses a variety of influences, blending elements of classical, jazz, and hip-hop within the Berlin electronic music scene.
+‘Mimose’ delves into emotional depths and energetic peaks, featuring uplifting vocals, enchanting bass lines, and collaborative endeavors.

 Music style

 The songs produced by Nicolas Demuth combine elements of house and pop music, piano compositions and downtempo.
 Many of his electronic pieces find their origin in piano music through sketches or with the help of complete solo pieces.
 Artists such as Ludovico Einaudi and Bonobo are Demuth's sources of inspiration next to many others.
 His set Plains of Ostara starts with Einaudis' piece Andare.
 Next to the piano many other instruments such as a kalimba, steeldrums, carillons, guitars and accordions can be found in Demuth's productions.